Updated: 8 minute read

 Understanding the true cost of a payroll service

-If you’ve found the perfect payroll service for your business needs.
-Congratulations!
-Now, you’ll need to figure out how much this service will cost your business.
-Unfortunately, it’s not always straightforward—but in this section, we’ll give you everything you need to properly evaluate the true cost of a payroll service.
+If you've found the perfect payroll service for your business, congratulations.
+Now you'll need to figure out how much it will cost.
+It's not always straightforward—but in this section, we'll give you everything you need to properly evaluate the true cost of a payroll service.

 Most payroll services start with a base fee that can be paid monthly or annually.
 From there, it can get a little complicated.
-They might charge a fee for each additional employee.
-Or, your payroll service might be more like a Netflix subscription—where you pay the same no matter how many movies you watch (or employees you have).
+They might charge a fee for each additional employee, or your payroll service might be more like a streaming subscription—where you pay the same no matter how many employees you have.

-• Employee-based pricing: With this approach, some software providers calculate their fees based on the number of employees you have.
+• Employee-based pricing: With this approach, providers calculate their fees based on the number of employees you have.
 The more employees you add, the higher your costs may become.

-• Monthly subscription: Similar to how you pay for cable or streaming services, some payroll software providers offer a monthly subscription model.
+• Monthly subscription: Similar to how you pay for a streaming service, some payroll providers offer a monthly subscription model.
 You pay a fixed amount each month, regardless of the number of employees on your payroll.

 • Per-payroll charge: Alternatively, a few providers might charge you each time you process payroll.
-This means you pay for each payroll run, which can be suitable for businesses with varying payroll frequencies or sizes.
+This means you pay for each payroll run, which can suit businesses with varying payroll frequencies or sizes.

-• Set-up fees: Before signing up for a payroll service, be sure you look out for the most common hidden cost—setup fees.
-These might not always be clearly listed on the payroll company’s website, so it’s a good idea to double-check.
+• Set-up fees: Before signing up, look out for setup fees—a common hidden cost.
+These aren't always clearly listed on the payroll company's website, so double-check.

 • User licenses: If more than one person needs to use the software, see if you have to pay extra.
 These costs can add up quickly if you have multiple team members managing payroll.

-• Scaling: Will the payroll software or service get exponentially more expensive as your business grows?
+• Scaling: Will the payroll software get significantly more expensive as your business grows?
 If so, you might want to consider a more affordable option.

 • Cancellation fees: Read your user agreement carefully.
 Understand what will happen—and what you'll be charged—if you decide to cancel your payroll subscription.

-Even when you have a small team, it can be tough to stay on top of PTO, workers’ compensation, and other employee benefits.
-The good news?
-Your payroll service might be able to help. 🙌 Some offer this service as an add-on, while others include it in the monthly subscription fee.
+Even when you have a small team, it can be tough to stay on top of PTO, workers' compensation, and other employee benefits.
+The good news is that your payroll service might be able to help.
+Some offer this as an add-on, while others include it in the monthly subscription fee.

 For example, ADP offers a range of employee benefits services like retirement plans and health insurance.
-Paychex also provides comprehensive benefits administration support.
-However, keep in mind that these additional services may come with extra costs.
-If your team is relatively small, you might not want the additional expense. 💰
+Paychex also provides benefits administration support.
+Keep in mind that these additional services may come with extra costs—if your team is relatively small, you might not want the added expense.

 Still not sure?
 Here are a few ways your payroll service can help you manage employee benefits.

-• 👨⚖️ Compliance support: If you're providing benefits, there are likely regulations and laws that you need to follow.
-A payroll service can help ensure you stay compliant with these rules.
+• Compliance support: If you're providing benefits, there are likely regulations and laws you need to follow.
+A payroll service can help ensure you stay compliant.

 The bottom line